When Mental Illness and Homelessness Collide: What Do We Do?

-Homelessness can affect any of us.
+Do you personally know someone who is homeless?
+Have you walked by a homeless person on the street recently?
+Believe it or not, homelessness can affect any of us.
 No one is exempt from this reality.
-Life is simply unpredictable.
+Life is simply too unpredictable to predict our future accurately.
 For many struggling with homelessness, it can be rather easy to hide.
 With a PO Box or the address of a close family member, no one will ever know that an individual is living on the streets day and night.
 Even more disheartening is that the majority are children or adults with severe or untreated mental illnesses in the US.

 Do you have a family member with an untreated or severe mental illness?
 Do you have a hard time getting them to see they need treatment?
 Do you fear they will rebel and end up homeless?
 You are not alone.
 Many families, caregivers, and friends deal with this dilemma.
 For many families they feel insecure, uncertain, and fearful when a severe or untreated mental illness leads to hospitalization, incarceration, or homelessness.
 There is rarely if ever anyone to hold their hand through the process.
 Aloneness describes their reality.